ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ## Do Not Leave Open Endpoints

-There shouldn't be any open customer-facing endpoints, unless it is really required that anyone can use those.
+As customer-facing APIs can't be hidden from the public, it is important to ensure that only authorized users can access them.
+Open endpoints should be avoided unless absolutely necessary.

 Ensure that all endpoints in your APIs have proper authorization mechanisms in place.
 This can help prevent unauthorized access to sensitive data and prevent unnecessary load on the system.